Sep 12, 2024

 They’re managed for you: when you invest in a money market fund, your money is combined with other investors' money to hire experienced people to manage the fund.

 They’re SIPC insured up to $500k per account: money market funds are required by law to invest in assets that pose minimal credit risk.
 Since they have to follow strict rules and regulations, you can feel confident your investment is protected.
-The Securities Investor Protection Corporation (SIPC) is the investing/brokerage version of FDIC insurance (which is for checkings/savings accounts).
+The Securities Investor Protection Corporation (SIPC) is the investing/brokerage version of FDIC insurance (which is for checking/savings accounts).

 Withdrawing takes a few days; we'll sell your investment then transfer you the cash.

-There are some fees: 5.08%* is after all fees (it's what you'll earn).
+There are some fees: 4.7%* is after all fees (it's what you'll earn).
 Plenty's fee is 0.2% (we want to be upfront about that, we don't believe in hidden fees).

 So, if you’re looking for a great way to save and invest while earning a high interest rate, you may want to consider putting your money to work for you in a money market fund.

-About Us
+About Plenty

-We are an investment platform designed specifically for couples to build wealth, together.
+Plenty is an investment platform designed specifically for couples to build wealth, together.
 We go beyond budgeting, making it simple to invest, save and grow towards your future goals by unlocking access to the financial strategies of the wealthy.
 Ready to get started?
-Sign up for your free trial today.
+Sign up for your 1 month free trial today.

 AUTHOR